vgno/redux-fetcher/README.md

 ```

 Create your fetch actions using `createFetchAction`.
-Create your fetch reducers using `createFetchReducer`
+Create your fetch reducers using `createFetchReducer`.

 # Example Usage (HTTP GET)
 The example illustrates requesting some data from the open weather map API.